-The Asian-American household growth is more than than double that of Hispanics (4.6 percent) and African American households 1.5%,
+The Asian-American household growth is more than than double that of Hispanics (4.6 percent) and African American households (1.5%), said Nielsen.

-“The rapid growth of the Hispanic market has generated a number of headlines since the Census numbers were revealed, but the increase of Asian households should not be overlooked,” said Pat McDonough, Senior Vice President, Insights and Analysis, Nielsen.
-“The rate of change in Asian TV households outpaces that of Hispanic homes.”
+"The rapid growth of the Hispanic market has generated a number of headlines since the Census numbers were revealed, but the increase of Asian households should not be overlooked," said Pat McDonough, Senior Vice President, Insights and Analysis for Nielsen in a statement.
+"The rate of change in Asian TV households outpaces that of Hispanic homes."

-Nielsen also reported that Los Angeles remains the top market for both Hispanic and Asian TV households, while New York holds onto the top spot for African-American TV homes.
+Nielsen also reported that Los Angeles remains the top market for both Hispanic and Asian TV households, while New York is still the number one market for African-American TV homes.